ONLYOFFICE/Kubernetes-Docs/README.md

 If you have a valid ONLYOFFICE Docs license, create a secret `license` from the file:

 ```
-$ kubectl create secret generic license --from-file=path/to/license.lic
+$ kubectl create secret generic [SECRET_LICENSE_NAME] --from-file=path/to/license.lic
 ```

+- Where `SECRET_LICENSE_NAME` is the name of a future secret with a license

 Note: The source license file name should be 'license.lic' because this name would be used as a field in the created secret.

+Note: If the installation is performed without creating a secret with the existing license file, an empty secret `license` will be automatically created.
+For information on how to update an existing secret with a license, see [here](#9-update-onlyoffice-docs-license-optional).

 #### 1.2.
 Specify parameters when installing ONLYOFFICE Docs

-When installing ONLYOFFICE Docs, specify the `license.existingSecret=license` parameter.
+When installing ONLYOFFICE Docs, specify the `license.existingSecret=[SECRET_LICENSE_NAME]` parameter.

 ```
-$ helm install documentserver onlyoffice/docs --set license.existingSecret=license
+$ helm install documentserver onlyoffice/docs --set license.existingSecret=[SECRET_LICENSE_NAME]
 ```

-Note: If you need to add license after the ONLYOFFICE Docs is already installed, you need to execute step [1.1](#11-create-secret) and then run the `helm upgrade documentserver onlyoffice/docs --set license.existingSecret=license --no-hooks` command or `helm upgrade documentserver -f ./values.yaml onlyoffice/docs --no-hooks` if the parameters are specified in the `values.yaml` file.
+Note: If you need to add license after the ONLYOFFICE Docs is already installed, you need to execute step [1.1](#11-create-secret) and then run the `helm upgrade documentserver onlyoffice/docs --set license.existingSecret=[SECRET_LICENSE_NAME] --no-hooks` command or `helm upgrade documentserver -f ./values.yaml onlyoffice/docs --no-hooks` if the parameters are specified in the `values.yaml` file.

 ### 2. Deploy ONLYOFFICE Docs